Northcott Artist Lucy Bell is to create new film about resilience across the generations called Grown Ups and based on interviews

 You get the feeling that you really shouldn’t try this at home.
 It’s a bit like Up! but without the cantankerous old fella, just a bunch of young men with too much time on their hands… and too many balloons to hand!

-Unless you live in metropolitan areas, catching the latest arthouse movies can be a bit of a bind.
-But now top arthouse and independent cinema chain Curzon has launched its Curzon on Demand service which brings top arthouse movies straight to your computer.
+Top arthouse and indie cinema chain Curzon has launched Curzon on Demand which brings top arthouse movies straight to your computer.

 It’s movie awards season, and the British Academy of Film and Television Arts awards – that’s BAFTAs to you – is a celebration of the best of the year’s movies.